DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Taking the flask into her hand the elf sipped directly from it.
 With a deep gulp, she finished.

-"See for thyself.
+"See?
-Smell might bother, but once savor it, thee shall feel invigorating."
+Smell might be a bother, but once savor it, thee shall feel invigorating."

 "Oh?
 Really."